-Hold a sentence is an activity that encourages children to remember a whole sentence while focusing on spelling and punctuation.
+An activity that encourages children to remember a whole sentence while focusing on spelling and punctuation.

-Build a sentence is to give children the opportunity to create their own sentence to that shows the meaning of a word and edit a sentence allows the children to critique a sentence using their knowledge of spelling punctuation and grammar.
+Gives children the opportunity to create their own sentence to that shows the meaning of a word and edit a sentence allows the children to critique a sentence using their knowledge of spelling punctuation and grammar.
 Children complete a longer piece of independent writing, which gives them the opportunity to show off their creativity and to practice their spelling, grammar and punctuation.

 Spelling is part of the RWInc programme.
 Children will use ‘Fred fingers’ to first sound out a word before they write it down.
 Children learn how to spell rather than just get tested.
 Furthermore, this way of teaching spellings allows children to use Fred fingers whenever they get stuck with spelling a word.
 Children pinch each sound on fingers before writing the word.

-Order of Story books: Children will follow the order listed below.
+Children will follow the order listed below.
 The expectation is that all children will leave Year One as confident speedy readers, ready to take on the challenges of Year Two.
 However, some children may need extra support and your teacher will talk to you about this.

-To help at home:
+To help at home

 Your child will start to bring books home when they are confident readers.
 Each week they will bring home a Book Bag Book linked directly to the RWInc book they have shared in school.
 Please share the book, talk about the pictures and encourage your child to read.
-Please revisit this book so your child becomes really familiar with the words and in doing so their fluency will develop.
+Please revisit this book so your child becomes familiar with the words and in doing so their fluency will develop.
 If they need to sound out a word, that is fine.
 Please give lots of praise!